2010 Summer Youth Olympics torch relay: Concept

-Although the IOC had scrapped any further international legs of the Olympic torch relay due to problems encountered during the 2008 Summer Olympics torch relay, the Executive Board approved an exception for Singapore.
+Although the IOC had scrapped any further international legs of the Olympic torch relay due to problems encountered during the 2008 Summer Olympics torch relay, the executive board approved an exception for Singapore.
 The plan however was different from the traditional Olympics; the flame was to visit one city from each continent, where community celebrations would take place.

 The five cities, dubbed the celebration cities, selected for the torch relay were Berlin, Germany; Dakar, Senegal; Mexico City, Mexico; Auckland, New Zealand; and Seoul, Korea.
 These five cities each represented the five continents of the world — Europe, Africa, Americas, Oceania and Asia — respectively.
 The inaugural Youth Olympic Games would commence when the Youth Olympic Flame lit the Olympic cauldron at the opening ceremony on 14 August 2010, marking the commencement of the games.
 The opening ceremony was held at the main venue of the games, The Float@Marina Bay.

 Relay elements

 Torch

 Compared to the two most recent Olympic torches for the 2008 Summer Olympics and the 2010 Winter Olympics, which weighed 985g and 1.6 kg respectively, the Youth Olympic torch was one of the lightest Olympic torches ever constructed, weighing in at about 560g without its canister and 740g with it.
 The torch measured about 60 cm in length, and had a width from 5 to 8 cm.
-It was designed to incorporate the elements of fire and water, and was constructed using aluminum and polymers.
-The reflective surface of aluminum, covering the top part of the torch body, was meant to act as a mirror, reflecting images of its surroundings as it went along the relay route.
+It was designed to incorporate the elements of fire and water, and was constructed using aluminium and polymers.
+The reflective surface of aluminium, covering the top part of the torch body, was meant to act as a mirror, reflecting images of its surroundings as it went along the relay route.
 The handle was coated with non-slip material.

 According to the organisers, fire represented youths' passion and "burning desire to learn and excel, blazing the trail in life" (Blazing the Trail was the tagline of the games).
 Water represented Singapore, which is an island country surrounded entirely by water bodies and which had its origins as a seaport; it also reflected the "vibrant and dynamic nature" of the city-state.

 When the flame was not being carried by a torchbearer, it was kept in a safety lantern.
 At the beginning of each day of the torch relay, the flame from the safety lantern would be used to light the Youth Olympic torch.
 At the end of each day, the flame would be returned to the safety lantern.
 The safety lantern was also used to keep backup flames lit, allowing the main torch to be re-lit should it go out.
 At least three safety lanterns were kept lit throughout the duration of the relay.